Back to top

 final ComboViewer viewer = new ComboViewer(parent, SWT.READ_ONLY);

-// ArrayContentProvider does not store state,
+// the ArrayContentProvider object does not store any state,

-// therefore you can re-use instances
+// therefore, you can re-use instances

 viewer.setContentProvider(ArrayContentProvider.getInstance());